vivekBharati81/Disease_Prediction_using_ML/README.md

-# ML_Project
-Disease Prediction using Machine Learning
+# Disease Prediction using Machine Learning

-# This project explore the application of ML in medical
+This project explores the application of ML in medical